appanp/supply-chain-fundas/docs/supply_chain_terminology.md

 **Person-to-Goods (P2G or PTG)**: As the name suggests, Person-to-Goods picking involves workers traveling the aisles of a warehouse or retail facility to manually select items for an order and then bringing them to an area for packing.
 Today, many Autonomous Mobile Robots (AMR) solutions on the market are based on Person-to-Goods fulfillment and operate as smart carts powered by software.
 The order picker meets the robot at the pick site, removes items from the shelf, puts them into the smart cart, then each proceeds separately to another pick location.
 People walk less because they tend to concentrate on a warehouse zone, say an aisle or two, which means less foot travel.
 The smart carts handle most of the travel including the longer return route to the packing station when all items in the order have been picked.
 For more info, refer to [this link](https://locusrobotics.com/blog/p2g-vs-fixed-automation-warehouse) which lists the pros & cons of fixed automation (a.k.a G2P) and P2G automation.

 **Picker**: It is a person or a robot who does the picking of items to be packed or moved to a conveyer/belt (also called Pick-to-Belt) for further processing.
+Picking also involves using a computer or handheld device to record the items being picked to ensure accuracy and monitor inventory levels.
 For more info, refer to [this link](https://www.interlakemecalux.com/blog/warehouse-picker) which describes the different things that an order picker does and [How to Attract Talent to Warehouse Roles in Your Company](https://www.shipbob.com/blog/warehouse-roles-to-hire/).

 **Pick-to-Box**: Pick-to-box is an order picking technique that consists of retrieving goods from their locations and consolidating several orders at the same time.
 That is, operators place products directly in the boxes that will be sent to end customers.
 With this method, three processes are carried out at once: order picking, consolidation and packing.
 For more info, refer to [this link](https://www.mecalux.com/blog/pick-to-box)